haidark/ZeroSumEval/README.md

 ## Overview

 ZeroSumEval is a dynamic evaluation benchmark for LLMs using competitive scenarios that scales with model capabilities (i.e. as models get better, the benchmark gets harder).
-Instead of fixed evaluation benchmarks or subjective judging criteria, ZSEval uses multi-agent simulations with clear win conditions to pit models against each other.
+Instead of fixed evaluation benchmarks or subjective judging criteria, ZeroSumEval uses multi-agent simulations with clear win conditions to pit models against each other.

 The framework tests various model capabilities, including knowledge, reasoning, and planning.
-In addition, ZSEval uses [DSPy](https://github.com/stanfordnlp/dspy) optimization to test the self-improvement capability of models and ensure the competition between models is fair.
+In addition, ZeroSumEval uses [DSPy](https://github.com/stanfordnlp/dspy) optimization to test the self-improvement capability of models and ensure the competition between models is fair.

 The eval suite consists of a growing number of simulations, including text-based challenges, board games, and Capture The Flag (CTF) competitions.